 Looking at what we’ve achieved or doing some weeding or pruning and working with the earth gives me a real sense of belonging and happiness.Nicola, Gardening Club member

-With the help of another member of staff who shared her vision, Nicola, her colleague and their team of keyworker children weeded, planted and harvested a small crop in their first year.
+With the help of another member of staff who shared her vision, Nicola, her colleague and their team of keyworker children set to work on a community garden site at one of the primary schools, weeding, planting and eventually harvesting a small crop in their first year.

 Nicola commented, “I felt as though I was giving something back and to see the children learn where food was coming from and participating in its creation gave me a real sense of pride and achievement.